-Also included in SVP64 LD/ST is Element-width overrides and Twin-Predication.
+Also included in SVP64 LD/ST is both signed and unsigned Saturation, as well as Element-width overrides and Twin-Predication.

-Note also that Indexed {REMAP subsystem} mode may be applied to both Scalar LD/ST Immediate Defined Word-instructions and LD/ST Indexed Defined Word-instructions.
+Note also that Indexed {REMAP subsystem} mode may be applied to both Scalar LD/ST Immediate Defined Words and LD/ST Indexed Defined Words.
 LD/ST-Indexed should not be conflated with Indexed REMAP mode: clarification is provided below.